jamesbutler01/Portfolio/README.md

 # Portfolio
 I'm a Computational Neuroscientist at University College London (UCL).
-My work focuses on how neurons within the brain encode information, particularly the value of objects.
+My work focuses on how neural networks encode information, particularly with respect to value.

 Please find here a few examples of the kind of research that I do.